Suitability of the Soft-Coated Wheaten Terrier for Different Types of Prospective Owners

 Pros:

-Their hypoallergenic coat makes them a good choice for indoor living, as it minimizes the amount of allergenic material shed into the environment.
+- Their hypoallergenic coat makes them a good choice for indoor living, as it minimises the amount of allergenic material shed into the environment.

 Cons:

-Wheaten Terriers may need consistent training and socialization to ensure they are well-behaved indoors, especially if they are not accustomed to spending extended periods inside.
+- Wheaten Terriers may need consistent training and socialisation to ensure they are well-behaved indoors, especially if they are not accustomed to spending extended periods inside.

 Pros: